ethersphere/storage-incentives/README.md

 The entire amount of the total of the _postage batch_ proceeds that have _expired_ during this round are _withdrawn_ from the [postage stamp contract](src/Postage.sol) and transferred to the _winner_.
 Nodes that have revealed _reserve commitments_ or _storage depths_ that do not agree with the _truth teller_ are _frozen_ for a period longer but similarly proportioned to the truthy depth and will have to wait until _unfrozen_ to participate again.

+When the claim is submitted, the cardinality of the truthy set of applicants is used as to provide a signal to change the price of storage.
+If the redundancy per neighbourhood is at the desired amount (4), no action is taken and the price remains static.
+If it is lower, this indicates an overdemand for storage and an undersupply of storage nodes - the price per chunk per block is increased to cause batches to expire more quickly and to attract more storage nodes to the network.
+Conversely, if more than 4 nodes per neighbourhood apply with a truthy _reserve commitment_, this indicates an oversupply of storage nodes and the price is decreased to ensure the efficiency of service provision.

 As the _seed_ is chosen, the _anchor_ for the next round is revealed.
 Once it has noticed it is within the _neighbourhood_, a node may begin calculating its
 _reserve commitment_ in preparation for the upcoming _commit phase_, and so the cycle repeats.